vbhvtrpthi/Bankend-2023/7) Linux Fundamentals/linux.md

 An operating system is said to be Unix-based or Unix-like if it's designed to function and behave similar to the Unix operating system.
 Examples of proprietary Unix-like operating systems include AIX, HP-UX, Solaris, and Tru64.
 Examples of open-source Unix-like operating systems are those based on the Linux kernel and BSD derivatives, such as FreeBSD and OpenBSD.
 Linux is not Unix, but it is a Unix-like operating system.
 Linux system is derived from Unix and it is a continuation of the basis of Unix design.
 Linux distributions are the most famous and healthiest example of direct Unix derivatives.

-Ex- MacOS as well as linux is Unix-like operating system but they can opt for some fundamental architectural difference (package mgr in linux and mac are differenet.)
+Ex- MacOS as well as linux is Unix-like operating system but they can opt for some fundamental architectural difference (package mgr in linux and mac are different.)

 **Qs.
 Why Linux?**
 1. It’s free